V-3 cannon: Background

-The basic idea of the multi-charge concept is that in a traditional single-charge gun the pressure in the barrel is at its peak when the charge is fired, and then continually dwindles to some much lower value as the shell travels down the barrel and the combustion gasses expand.
+The basic idea of the multi-charge concept is that in a traditional single-charge gun the pressure in the barrel is at its peak when the charge is fired, and then continuously dwindles to some much lower value as the shell travels down the barrel and the combustion gasses expand.
 This requires a traditional gun to be much heavier at the breech end in order to successfully contain this pressure, and as the gun grows in power, the weight becomes untenable.
 The multi-charge concept uses a low-power initial charge and continues adding more charges as the shell moves along the barrel, resulting in a much more constant pressure as the shell moves.
 This reduces peak pressure and the need to have a heavy breech, as well as providing smoother acceleration.

 The origin of the multi-chamber gun dates back to the 19th century.
 In 1857, U.S. inventor Azel Storrs Lyman (1815–1885) was granted a patent on "Improvement in accelerating fire-arms", and he built a prototype in 1860 which proved to be unsuccessful.
 Lyman then modified the design in collaboration with James Richard Haskell, who had been working for years on the same principle.

 Haskell and Lyman reasoned that subsidiary propellant charges could increase the muzzle velocity of a projectile if the charges were spaced at intervals along the barrel of a gun in side chambers and ignited an instant after a shell had passed them.
 The "Lyman-Haskell multi-charge gun" was constructed on the instructions of the U.S. Army's Chief of Ordnance, but it did not resemble a conventional artillery piece.
 The barrel was so long that it had to be placed on an inclined ramp, and it had pairs of chambers angled back at 45 degrees discharging into it.

-It was test fired at the Frankford Arsenal at Philadelphia in 1880 and was unsuccessful.
+It was test-fired at the Frankford Arsenal at Philadelphia in 1880 and was unsuccessful.
 The flash from the original propellant charge bypassed the projectile due to faulty obturation and prematurely ignited the subsidiary charges before the shell passed them, slowing the shell down.
 The best velocity that could be obtained from it was 335 m/s, inferior to the performance of a conventional RBL 7 inch Armstrong gun of the same period.
 New prototypes of multi-charge guns were built and tested, but Lyman and Haskell abandoned the idea.

 During the same period, French engineer Louis-Guillaume Perreaux, one of the pioneers of the motorcycle, had been working on a similar project since before 1860.
 Perreaux was granted a patent in 1864 for a multi-chamber gun.
 In 1878, Perreaux presented his invention at the World Exhibition of Paris.